andrzejolszak/picat-blazor-monaco-ide/README.md

 ## Technical details
 The editor is based on 2 components:
 1. The front-end page: this where the core editing experience resides.
 It's built using Blazor and Monaco, and runs using client-side WASM.
-2. The Web Api compiler service.
-A thin wrapper around the Picat compiler command line program.
-It's task is to forward code to the compiler to parse, compile and run programs.
+2. The Web Api compiler service. a thin HTTP server wrapping the Picat compiler command line program.
+It's task is to forward code to the compiler to parse, compile and run programs and to return the output.
-   Please note that you can still use the front-end alone for code editing, however you will not be able to compile and run programs.
+   Please note that you can still use the front-end standalone for code editing, however you will need the service if you want to parse, compile and run programs.

 ## Running the IDE
 You have several options for how to host the IDE: